midoBB/systemd-credentials-vault/README.md

 This Go package provides a server for retrieving credentials from HashiCorp Vault.
 The server listens on a Unix socket and responds to requests for specific credentials.

+This was the first time I've ever worked with Golang (and sockets) so please let me know where I could improve my code.

 ## Features

 - Connects to a Vault server to fetch credentials.